alpheios-project/embed-lib/README.md

   new Alpheios.Embedded("#alpheios-main",document,{top: "30vh", left: "30vw"},{})
 ```

- > Configuration options will be full documented in a future release.
-For now, its advisable to keep defaults
+ > Currently supported panel and popup configuraiton options are limited to the following:
+ >    popup_arguments:
+ >      top: coordinates of the top of the Alpheios popup
- > for everything except the top and left properties of the popup, as in the example above.
+ >      left: coordinates of the left of the Alpheios popup

 3. Add an anchor element with the id "alpheios-main" to your HTML page to configure the library.
-This element
+This element supports the following
-should have 2 data attributes:
+attributes for configuration of the library:

    data-selector: a CSS selector string for selecting elements on the page which should have Alpheios activated for them
-   data-trigger: the name of the DOM event which triggers the functionality
+   data-trigger: the name of the DOM event which triggers the functionality (Currently only 'dblclick' is supported.)
+   data-mobile-redirect-url: a url to which you want to redirect users accessing the page from mobile devices

    e.g.

 ```
-<div id="alpheios-main" data-trigger="dblclick" data-selector=".alpheios-enabled"></div>
+<div id="alpheios-main" data-trigger="dblclick" data-selector=".alpheios-enabled" data-mobile-redirect-url="https://example.org/mobile-entry.html"></div>
 ```
+## Outstanding Issues

+Currently the alpheios-embedded.js library does not function well when the page is accessed by a mobile device.
+Eventually we expect
+this library to support progressive web applications for mobile access.
+This work is still under development.
+In the meantime we provide
+the mobile-redirect-url configuration option to facilitate redirection of users of mobile devices to other entry points.

 # Developer Instructions

 ## Prerequisites

-  * Node 9.10.1 or higher
+  * Node 10.5.0 or higher

 ## Install Dependencies